JosePedroDias/sudoku/README.md

 ## Motivation

 A sudoku browser game in recent JS, drawn in canvas.
 Hopefully mobile friendly.
-The UX is somewhat inspired in Sudoku, the Clean One (for Android).
+The UX is somewhat inspired in [Sudoku, the Clean One](https://play.google.com/store/apps/details?id=ee.dustland.android.dustlandsudoku).

 ## References